sh3f/Payment/README.md

 Payment is a gateway front end for processing transactions.

-## Installation
+## Compiling

-Use maven to install Payment.
+Use maven to compile Payment.

 ## Usage